 - Shying away from affection

 These are only some signs that you may spot in a partner or child and there are many more.
 If you or someone you know has experienced a traumatic event then there is help on hand.
-Certified Clinical Trauma Professionals are specially trained counselors who are dedicated to helping people improve the quality of their lives and lowering those mental health stats.
+Certified clinical trauma professionals are specially trained counselors who are dedicated to helping people improve the quality of their lives and lowering those mental health stats.
 Online therapy is a fantastic and easily accessible way to help deal with trauma or PTSD and worth considering for you or your loved one.

 Mental health problems in students are on the rise and everyone is becoming much more aware of how this affects people daily.
 Trauma is so common that everyone almost certainly knows someone who has been affected by it or has experienced it themselves.
 If you have the symptoms of mental trauma and are struggling to cope then some professionals can help.